 This is part six of a seven-part series on the growing importance of automotive software.
-Click here to read part one, or visit siemens.com/aes to learn more.
+Click here to read part one.
+You can also download our whitepaper, or visit siemens.com/aes to learn more.

 Large-scale trends in the automotive industry are making embedded software development more fundamental to vehicle development overall.
 Vehicle electrification, connectivity, automation, and shared mobility are driving a need for remarkably sophisticated software to enable features like advanced driver assistance systems (ADAS), battery management, vehicle-to-everything (V2X) communication, and more.